I2PC/docs/docs/thePowerOfXmipp.rst

 Conclusion
 ------------------------------

-The two projects above exemplify how Xmipp provides a comprehensive toolbox that supports end-to-end cryo-EM workflows.
+The projects above exemplify how Xmipp provides a comprehensive toolbox that supports end-to-end cryo-EM workflows.
 From CTF correction to final volume polishing and validation, Xmipp’s protocols are critical in producing reliable, reproducible, and high-quality structural data.

 Future developments in Xmipp continue to incorporate state-of-the-art techniques such as deep learning, automation, and hybrid modeling to push the boundaries of cryo-EM analysis.